Certified Lay Minister

 A CLM may be assigned as part of a ministry team and is not appointed.
 There is to be a supervising clergyperson who is appointed to oversee the charge, even if a CLM is serving in a pastoral leadership role within a local congregation.
 A CLM does not sacramental authority at any time.
 This clergyperson provides sacramental authority and ensures provision of sacrament for the congregation including not only the sacraments of baptism and Holy Communion, but any and all rights and functions under the heading of “ordering of the church” – such as reception of members, weddings, and the like.

 Specific distinctions are offered below to explain (not compare) leadership.
-A CLM is different from…
+How is a CLM different from…

 - An Elder?